sabib0y/location-weather-app/README.md

 It's just a fun way of altering the visuals of the website based on the user's real time input by loading the web app.

+# Testing

+Tested on Google Chrome, Firefox and Safari, both mobile and desktop

 # To improve

 There's currently an issue with the phrasing, being that parts of the sentence describing the weather are dynamically populated, in some instances, the grammatical structure of the sentence breaks.
+I have added in a check to adjust the grammar but would need to factor in all the possible options.. there might be a cleaner way to achieve this.

 Thinking of incorporating some ISS (International Space Station) tracking data relative to the user's location and if/when they can see it zoom past around them.